 That is the crossroads at which American soccer finds itself today.

 What we saw in Costa Rica (and, to a lesser extent, in Columbus vs. Mexico in the Hexagonal opener) is demonstrable evidence that the old guard needs changing.
 I’m still fairly sanguine re.
 Arena’s ability to get this team to Russia, by hook or by crook.
+FIF has done all it can to make this happen.
 But that does not mitigate the larger issue — that the pool of international caliber U.S. players does not seem to be growing, here or abroad, in the manner we might expect from a world-top-15 footballing nation.

 Hell, the current choices, save Mr. Pulisic, point to a discernable regression.

-Though it was a crushing quarterfinal defeat in South Korea, a mighty opportunity lost, 2002 made us forget about 1998, for it was yet another in a succession of high-water marks we had come to expect from American soccer.
+Though it was a crushing quarterfinal defeat in South Korea, a mighty opportunity lost, 2002 made us forget about 1998.
+The showing in South Korea was surely yet another in a succession of high-water marks we had come to expect from American soccer.
 The Yanks had qualified for its first World Cup only 12 years before — a moment that surely marked the slow and steady brightening of American fortunes in the decades to come.

-Today, the U.S. performance in 2002 is looking more and more like an anomaly, not another step forward on an inexorable rise.
+Today, the U.S. performance in 2002 is looking more and more like an anomaly, not another step forward non an inexorable rise.

 U.S. soccer fans should perhaps start coming to grips with this — with what most of the footballing world has already come to know and accept: There are very few birthrights at the international level.